-Please also consult the Department’s webpage for information on supports available for businesses impacted by COVID-19.
+Please also consult the Department's information on supports available for businesses impacted by COVID-19.

 DTIF Call 2 (2019)

 DTIF Call 2 was officially launched at the Future Jobs Ireland Pillar 1 event on 5 July 2019 at the University of Limerick.
-The deadline for applications was 18 September 2019 (3pm Irish time).
+The deadline for applications was 18 September 2019.